patriglesias/SBI_SFHs/synthetic_dataset/readme_synthetic_dataset.txt

 This file explains how to use the folder:

 1. Simulate: use generate_input.py to load MILES models, generate synthetic SFHs and simulate CSP spectra.
 The simulation output is stored in the saved_input folder.
-2. Train the encoder: train the encoder model (architecture in the spender folder) to obtain useful low-dimensional representations of the spectra using train_encoder.py.
+2. Train the encoder: train the encoder model (architecture in the encoder folder) to obtain useful low-dimensional representations of the spectra using train_encoder.py.
 The model will be saved in the saved_models folder.
 3. Test the encoder: test the encoder model with a fraction of the simulated data using test_encoder.py.
 The results of the test set are saved in the saved_models folder.
 You can evaluate the performance with the script inspect_encoder_model.py in the same folder.
 4. Encoding all spectra: run get_latents.py to use the trained encoder model to encode all simulated spectra.
 The representations are stored in the saved_models folder.
 5. Check the low-dimensional representations and generate UMAPs using check_latents.ipynb.
 You will need the file line_index.txt to generate UMAPs for the line indices.
 As the computation is expensive, we store the measured line indices for the whole test set in the file indices.npy.